bdelanghe/percy-cli/KARMA_MIGRATION_PLAN.md

 5. **Reduced Dependencies**: Remove Karma, Rollup (for tests), and related packages
 6. **Better CI/CD**: Simpler GitHub Actions setup
 7. **Future-Proof**: Playwright is actively maintained and modern
+8. **Complete Rollup Removal**: Vite replaces Rollup for browser tests, allowing full removal of Rollup dependencies
+9. **Native ESM Support**: No more pre-bundling step needed for browser tests

 ## Questions to Answer

 1. **Do we need to keep Rollup for anything else?**
-   - If Rollup is only used for Karma tests, we can remove it
+   - ✅ **Answer**: Rollup is only used for Karma tests (build system uses Bun)
-   - Check if Rollup is used in build process
+   - ✅ **After migration**: Rollup can be completely removed
+   - ✅ **Vite replaces Rollup**: Vite uses Rollup internally, so we get Rollup's capabilities via Vite if needed

 2. **Can we use Bun's test runner for browser tests?**
    - Bun's test runner doesn't support browser testing yet